When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Results

 \setlist[enumerate]{leftmargin=20pt} \begin{enumerate} [topsep=3pt,itemsep=4pt,partopsep=0pt, parsep=0pt] \item \textit{Unbalanced:} This split emulates naively concatenating all the monolingual data of a given language without considering their relative sizes.
 The ratio between sources is proportional to the size of their uncapped data. \item \textit{Balanced:} This split balances the number of sentences from each source using the same temperature-based sampling method applied to the parallel data, with T=5. \end{enumerate}

-Figure~\ref{fig:delta-bleu-balancing-bt} represents the effects of different monolingual splits.
-Each bar shows the performance change of each method with various mixed splits, compared to the single-domain split (red dotted line).
-The bar height indicates the average BLEU difference ($\Delta$-BLEU), with the error bars reflecting the standard error of the mean (SEM).
-We report more results, including the TICO-19 test sets and ChrF scores, in the appendix (Figures~\ref{fig:appendix-mix-analysis-bleu},~\ref{fig:appendix-mix-analysis-chrf}).

-Diverse monolingual data mostly benefit BT, with minimal effect on MASS.
-This further supports that BT is more sensitive than DAE in the domain of the monolingual data.
-BT displays a significant contrast between translating into and out of English.
-Note that 1) both BT and DAE use identical target-side monolingual data, and 2) the NMT model has been exposed to a large number of diverse (i.e., many domains) English target-side sentences through the ML50 parallel data.
-Thus, we hypothesize that source-side diversity causes the gains of BT, and the xx$\rightarrow$en results are because the MMT model is already strong in this direction.
+In Figure~\ref{fig:delta-bleu-balancing-bt}, each bar shows the average BLEU difference ($\Delta$-BLEU) compared to the single-domain split (Wiki).
+We include results on the TICO-19 and with ChrF scores in the appendix.
+Diversity largely favours BT with a minor impact on MASS.
+This further supports that BT is more sensitive to the domain.
+BT displays a contrast between translation directions.
+Note that 1) both BT and DAE use identical target-side monolingual data, and 2) the MMT model has been exposed to a large number of diverse (i.e., many domains) English target-side sentences through the ML50 parallel data.
+Thus, we hypothesize that source-side diversity causes the xx$\rightarrow$en gains of BT.

-The highest gains appear in NTREX test sets (up to +4 BLEU), as mixed splits incorporate monolingual data from the same domain, namely news.
-Interestingly, mixed-domain data proves beneficial for the xx$\rightarrow$en direction in FLORES.
+The highest gains appear in NTREX test sets (up to +4 BLEU), as mixed splits incorporate monolingual data from the same domain, i.e., news.
+Interestingly, mixed-domain data proves beneficial for xx$\rightarrow$en in FLORES.
 Closer examination reveals that these gains mainly affect low-resource languages (Table~\ref{tab:mmt-full-main-flores}).
-Although the reason isn't clear, we speculate it may be due to reduced cross-domain interference between the parallel and monolingual data for these languages.
+Although the reason isn't clear, we speculate it may be due to reduced cross-domain interference between the parallel and monolingual data.
 The re-balancing of monolingual data has minimal impact, though it does slightly enhance or mitigate the drawbacks of using less in-domain data (e.g., FLORES).
-NTREX is not benefited because re-balancing leads to using fewer news data.
+NTREX does not benefit because re-balancing leads to using less news data.

 \begingroup \endgroup